cryptrunner49/zscript/README.md

 - [ ] **Error Handling**: Add try-catch or similar mechanisms.
 - [ ] **Standard Library**: Expand with more utility functions.

-See the [Issues](https://github.com/cryptrunner49/goseedvm/issues) tab for progress and to suggest features!
+See the [Issues](https://github.com/cryptrunner49/spy/issues) tab for progress and to suggest features!

 ---

 ## Contributing

-We’d love your help to make Seed better!
+We’d love your help to make SPYScript better!
 Whether it’s adding examples, fixing bugs, or suggesting features, your contributions are welcome.
 Read our [Contributing Guide](CONTRIBUTING.md) for details on how to get started.

 ---

 ## License

-Seed is licensed under the MIT License.
+SPYScript is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for full details.